Author: Michael Knyszek

 GOMAXPROCS seems like a reasonable place to start.

-Unfortunately, 50% is not a reasonable choice for small values of
+Unfortunately, 50% is not always a reasonable choice for small values of

 GOGC.
 Consider an application running with